agemooij/riak-scala-client/README.md

 The following Riak (http) API features are still under construction:

 - Link walking
-- Map Reduce
-- Listing all keys in a bucket
-- Listing all buckets
 - Conditional fetch/store semantics (i.e. If-None-Match and If-Match for ETags and If-Modified-Since and If-Unmodified-Since for LastModified)
 - Node Status